Looking for a place to stay in Jaipur? Here’s my list of best hostels in Jaipur.

 Useful Travel Tips For Jaipur

 - Jaipur has a domestic airport with decent connectivity, so you can fly to Jaipur, or travel on a bus or a train.
+It is also possible to find a taxi service in Jaipur to and from major cities like Delhi or Ahmedabad.

 - There are a few bus stations and a couple of train stations, so choose the one closest to your hostel.
 The airport is moreover located around half an hour drive from the city centre.